GouthamiN25/AI-Powered-Cyber-Analytics-with-RAG-Dashboard/README.md

 ## ⭐ AI-Powered Cyber Analytics with RAG + Dashboard

 CyberAI Sentinel is an end-to-end AI system that transforms raw cybersecurity incident logs into actionable insights using Machine Learning, RAG (Retrieval-Augmented Generation), and an interactive Streamlit dashboard.
+Python pipeline + Streamlit dashboard that turns cyber incident logs into threat scores, evaluation plots, and a RAG-powered assistant using sentence-transformers and optional LLM analysis.

 This project simulates a modern SOC (Security Operations Center) workflow by combining: